 \subsection{Miscellaneous topics on the spectra beyond the steady state}

-In the previous sections, we have detailed the conditions for which the CPTP maps and quantum master equations (i.e., the GKSL equations) have unique stationary states.
+In the previous sections, we have detailed the conditions under which CPTP maps and quantum master equations (i.e., the GKSL equations) have unique stationary states.
 In this section, we discuss other spectral properties, such as the spectral gap and statistics, which are less understood than the uniqueness property of a stationary state both physically and mathematically.
-While the content in this section is basically not used from next chapters, we here try to introduce a brief (biased) overview of some relevant topics such that readers can grasp some recent developments of the field.
+While the content in this section is basically not used in the next chapters, we here try to introduce a brief (biased) overview of some relevant topics so that readers can grasp some recent developments in the field.